statorworks/I2CServo/Readme.txt

 12/01/20
 Restested and adjusted Arduino examples
-Fully tested and adjusted raspberry C++ example.
+Fully tested and adjusted Raspberry Pi C++ examples, including crc8 feature.
 Previous upload was pretty much a sketch.

 Hello everyone, these are the examples for the I2C servo board.